 Example 2.
-You and your former spouse provided your child's total support for 2000.
-You had custody of your child under your 1994 divorce decree, but on August 31, 2000, a new custody decree granted custody to your former spouse.
+You and your former spouse provided your child's total support for 2001.
+For the first 8 months of the year, you had custody of your child under your 1994 divorce decree (the most recent decree at the time).
+On August 31, 2001, a new custody decree granted custody to your former spouse.
 Because you had custody for the greater part of the year, you are considered to have provided more than half of your child's support, unless the exception described next applies.